How to Become a Forensic Scientist in 5 Steps

 Step 2: Participate in an Internship

-An internship enables you to network with professional forensics experts and observe the investigatory process first hand.
-County governments, federal agencies and local police departments may have standing programs for students and recent graduates.
+An internship enables you to network with professional forensics experts and observe the investigatory process first-hand.
+County governments, federal agencies, and local police departments may have programs for students and recent graduates.
 Some bachelor's degree programs formally include an internship as an elective class.

-A master's degree in forensic science could give you access to more advanced positions.
+A master's degree in forensic science could give you better job prospects and access to more advanced positions.
 Degree programs at this level are widely available.
-Many emphasize further specialization in biology, chemistry or anthropology, while others offer a comprehensive or integrated approach.
-Serology, toxicology, microscopy or ballistics are other possible areas of emphasis.
+Many emphasize further specialization in biology, chemistry, or anthropology, while others offer a comprehensive or integrated approach.
+Serology, toxicology, microscopy, or ballistics are other possible areas of emphasis.
 Most master's degree programs require the completion of a master's thesis or capstone project.